MicrosoftDocs/win32/desktop-src/Msi/diskcost-dialog.md

 ---
-Description: 'A DiskCost dialog box commonly appears when the OutOfDiskSpace property is set.
-This indicates that there is not enough disk space for the selected installation.' ms.assetid: 'fdf9bdf5-b847-426e-949a-63af76358cea'
+Description: A DiskCost dialog box commonly appears when the OutOfDiskSpace property is set.
+This indicates that there is not enough disk space for the selected installation. ms.assetid: fdf9bdf5-b847-426e-949a-63af76358cea
 title: DiskCost Dialog
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DiskCost Dialog